 Yarrow

 Yarrow grows nearly year-round in mild temperate climates, with small flowers blooming in spring and summer.
-The entire yarrow plant, from flowers, leaves, stems, and roots, can be useful for edible and medicinal purposes.
+The entire yarrow plant, from flowers, leaves, stems, and roots, can be useful for edible and herbal purposes.

 You will find yarrow to forage in fields, yards, meadows, and disturbed areas.
 It is never far from where you may be out looking or wandering!